Climate Science for Service Partnership China

 Who is involved in the project?

-Through CSSP China, we are developing strong scientific partnerships between the Met Office, the China Meteorological Administration, the Institute of Atmospheric Physics at the Chinese Academy of Sciences, and other key institutes in China and the UK.
+Through CSSP China, we have developed strong scientific partnerships between the Met Office, the China Meteorological Administration (CMA), the Institute of Atmospheric Physics (IAP), a part of the Chinese Academy of Sciences, and multiple other organisations and universities in China and the UK.

-UK institutes can find out about research calls and how to get involved in the project on our fund management page.
+UK institutes can find out about research calls and how to get involved in the project on our WCSSP funding opportunities page.

 Why is this research important?